Deadlines for Freshman Applicants

 Applicants to these programs should complete four years of mathematics and one year each of biology, chemistry and physics.

-Applicants to Animation, Dance, Music and Theater Arts
+Applicants to Animation, Dance, Music and Theatre Arts

 Applications to these programs require a portfolio or audition.
 Please click on your area of interest to view your additional requirement: